echo-ex-altiora/data-analytics-power-bi-report910/README.md

 ### Save

 Also save the latest version of your Power BI .pbix file and upload it to the Github repository.

+## Milestone 4 : Report

+### Create report Pages

+Create four report pages and name them as follows:

+    - Executive Summary
+    - Customer Detail
+    - Product Detail
+    - Stores Map

+Also choose colour scheme : Solar

+### Add navigation sidebar

+On the Executive Summary page, add a rectangle shape covering a narrow strip on the left side of the page.
+Set the fill colour to a contrasting colour of your choice.
+This will be the sidebar that we will use to navigate between pages later in our report build.

+Duplicate the rectangle shape on each of the other pages in your report

+## Milestone 5 : Customer detail

+Create a report page based on customer-level analysis.
+This will contain :
+    - Card Visuals for total distinct customers and revenue per customer
+    - A donut chart showing number of customers by country, and another showing number of customers by product category
+    - A line chart of weekly distinct customers
+    - A table showing the top 20 customers by total revenue, showing the revenue per customer and the total orders for each customer
+    - A set of three card visuals showing the name, number of orders, and revenue for the top customer by revenue
+    - a date slicer

+### Task 1 : Headline Card Visuals

+- Create two rectangles and arrange them in the top left corner of the page.
+These will serve as the backgrounds for the card visuals.
+- Add a card visual for the [Total Customers] measure we created earlier.
+Rename the field Unique Customers.

+Ive not figured out how to do this yet....

+- Create a new measure in your Measures Table called [Revenue per Customer].
+This should be the [Total Revenue] divided by the [Total Customers].
+    - Revenue per Customer = [Total Revenue] / [Total Customers]
+- Add a card visual for the [Revenue per Customer] measure
+    - Go to Format > Properties > Format options > Format > Currency

+### Task 2 : Donut Charts

+- Add a Donut Chart visual showing the total customers for each country, using the Customers[Country] column to filter the [Total Customers] measure
+- Add a Donut Chart visual showing the number of customers who purchased each product category, using the Products[Category] column to filter the [Total Customers] measure

+Visual
+- Set background for both to transparent, legend set to off and details label set to Category

+### Task 3 : Line Chart

+- Add a Line Chart visual to the top of the page.
+It should show [Total Customers] on the Y axis, and use the Date Hierarchy we created previously for the X axis.
+Allow users to drill down to the month level, but not to weeks or individual dates.
+    - unclick week and date
+- Add a trend line, and a forecast for the next 10 periods with a 95% confidence interval
+- Also add a zoom slider for the x-axis

+I'm having problems with this task with making it drill down how I want Ill move forward with the next task and then come back...

+### Task 4 : Top 20 Customers Table

+- Create a new table, which displays the top 20 customers, filtered by revenue.
+The table should show each customer's full name, revenue, and number of orders.
+    - select the column customer[Full Name], measure [Total revenue] and measure [Total Orders]
+    - filter Full Name by Top 20 by [Total Revenue]
+    - Give table the title 'Top 20 customers'
+    - sort by total revenue descending
+- Add conditional formatting to the revenue column, to display data bars for the revenue values and background colour for total orders
+    - go to Format > Cell Element > Total revenue and set data bars to on.
+    - go to Format > Cell Element > Total orders and set background colour to on.

+There is a blank name row which I will take a look at later to see if its worth deleting

+### Task 5 : Top Customer Card

+- Create a set of three card visuals that provide insights into the top customer by revenue.
+They should display the top customer's name, the number of orders made by the customer, and the total revenue generated by the customer.

+For Name Card
+- Field is Full Name
+- Add Top N filter on full name Top 1 by value Total revenue Set background to transparent, add a shape behind, delete category label, add title 'Top customer by revenue'

+For Orders Card
+- Field is Total Orders
+- Add Top N filter on full name Top 1 by value Total revenue Set background to transparent, add a shape behind, delete category label, add title 'Orders'

+For Revenue Card
+- Field is Total Revenue
+- Add Top N filter on full name Top 1 by value Total revenue Set background to transparent, add a shape behind, delete category label, add title 'Revenue', and change data format to currency

+### Task 6 : Data Slicer

+Pick data slicer with Field: year and slicer style:.between

+### Save

+Also save the latest version of your Power BI .pbix file and upload it to the Github repository.
+You should describe the visuals you created for this page, and add screenshots of how the visuals were set up, and a screenshot of the finished page.
+..... need to add pictures

+## Milestone 5